corneal specialists

 Am I at risk for corneal conditions?

-Some conditions are inherited, however, there are options for reducing the risk of corneal injuries and infections.
+While some conditions are inherited, there are steps you can take to reduce the risk of corneal injuries and infections.

-It is important to use protective eyewear when:
+It is important to wear protective eyewear in the following situations:

 • Playing sports that use smaller balls or objects, like baseball, hockey or similar sports